ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

       afterMiddleware: compression
 ```

-> Hint: In case your application is using a proxy such `fiori-tools-proxy`, the proxy must run after `ui5-tooling-modules-middleware` middleware.
+> :warning: In case your application is using a proxy such `fiori-tools-proxy`, the proxy must run after `ui5-tooling-modules-middleware` middleware.
 Otherwise proxy will try to serve the resources for your installed npm package instead of `ui5-tooling-modules-middleware`.
 You can achieve this by setting `afterMiddleware: ui5-tooling-modules-middleware` in `fiori-tools-proxy` middleware.

 ## How it works